kavixiu/courseware-lms-content/contribution_guide/product_walkthrough.md

 # Contribution Guide: Product Walkthrough

 ### Step 1.
 Fork this repo!
 ### Step 2.
-Read over the following video details, watch the video example and read the example script outline:
+Review the video details, example video and example script:

 | Description | A product walkthrough video is a high level video that takes the viewer through an overview of key product features; describes the value of the product and a quick glimpse into how it works.
 | --- | --- |